Last Updated on February 19, 2025 by pg@petergamma.org

 Peter Gamma from www.petergamma.org

 has previously discussed long-term mediators from Asia.
-Several aof those have been declared to be saints later on:
+Several of those have been declared to be saints later on:

 But how is it when we visit a psychotherapist in Switzerland?

-Is it not the goal as well when you visit a psychotherapist to become completely mentally healthy?
+Is it not their goal as well to make their patients completely mentally healthy?

-What can he offer to you?
+What can they offer to you?
+More than talking to you without end, and offer you drugs?
 What is your experience with it?
-Did you hear of patients who shared their experience whith you?
+Did you hear of patients who shared their experience about that?
 Write it in the comments below.

 Peter has heard of user experiences as for instance the following: